Knoblauchpilze/galactic-sovereign/README.md

 The idea is to include (among other things) the public key of the RSA key pair to automatically be installed when starting the instance.

+## Start an EC2 instance to host the service

+TODO: talk about the role to assign to the instance

 ## Setup the database

 In order to properly execute them, make sure that you know the `postgres` password (see [this SO link](https://stackoverflow.com/questions/27107557/what-is-the-default-password-for-postgres) to alter it if needed).